SiemensIndustryPL/-EDGE-VNC-Client-for-Unified-Panels/README.md

 4. Click **Install Offline** button which can be found in the top right corner oy the Edge Management.
 5. Select file from the panel storage (eg. external USB device) or browse your computer files, depending on where you have opened the Management.
 6. Skip the configuration tab and install the file.
+7. Go to Management tab and Start the application (it does not start automatically).

 ## Connecting with Sm@rt Server
 ### Requirements